 Morris Island Light

 In addition to the Civil War battles fought here, the other notable part of the island is the lighthouse.
 The unusual fact about the Morris Island Light is that it actually now stands in the water, hundreds of feet off the island.
 It was originally built in 1876, about 1,200 feet from the shore, but heavy erosion shrunk the island.
 By 1938, the erosion brought the shoreline up to the lighthouse and forced it to be automated, since it was too dangerous to have manned.
 In 1962, another lighthouse was built as a permanent replacement.
 However, the city of Charleston has banded together to preserve the Morris Island Lighthouse.
 Save the Light Inc. leads projects to stabilize and preserve this part of Charleston history.

 Book a Tour

 Morris Island lies about six miles off the mainland, and fun thing to do in South Carolina that is only accessible by boat.
-Book a tour of Morris Island and experience everything it has to offer!
+If you are looking for fun things to do during your honeymoon vacation, book a tour of Morris Island and experience everything it has to offer!
 On your trip to the island, try to spot wildlife as you learn about the ecosystem of the ocean.
 Once you reach the island, hunt for shells, take photos of the lighthouse, and view the battlefields.
 For about $47 per person, only $27 for children 12 and under, your whole family can enjoy a day on Morris Island!